Garlic-Roasted Green Beans with Shallots and Almonds

 PIN the Garlic-Roasted Green Beans to try them later!

-I’m recommending Garlic-Roasted Green Beans with Shallots and Almonds for this week’s Friday Favorites pick to see if I can entice you to add it to your menu soon, and these beans are so, so good (and of course perfect for a holiday meal!)
-It’s the crispy roasted shallots that really put this over the top, and those roasted shallots reminded me of the flavor of the fried onions that sometimes go on the top of green bean casserole (but a lot healthier!)
+I’m recommending Garlic-Roasted Green Beans with Shallots and Almonds for this week’s Friday Favorites pick to see if I can entice you to add this side dish to your menu soon.
+These roasted green beans are so, so good, and of course they’re amazing for a holiday meal!
+I used the thin French Beans from Costco for this recipe, which are perfect because they cook quickly!

 And it’s probably not hard to tell that I think roasted vegetables are great for a side dish whenever you’re using the oven.
 Most roasted vegetables are very forgiving as far as cooking time and temperature, so no need to fuss, and roasting concentrates the flavor of vegetables in a way that no other cooking method can match.
+I hope you try this recipe soon!

 What ingredients do you need for this recipe?